Find information here on ANA’s priority issues and organizational structure.

-The American Nurses Association (ANA), founded in 1896, is the only full-service professional organization representing the interests of the nation's 3.1 million registered nurses through its state nurses associations, constituent member associations (federal government nurses, Guam, Virgin Islands) and nursing specialty groups, or “organizational affiliates.”
+ANA, founded in 1896, is the only professional organization representing the interests of the nation's 3.1 million registered nurses, in collaboration with partner organizations:

 ANA advances the nursing profession by fostering high standards of nursing practice, promoting the rights of nurses in the workplace, projecting a positive and realistic view of nursing, and lobbying the Congress and regulatory agencies on health care issues affecting nurses and the public.

 ANA seeks to improve workplace conditions that affect nurses and their patients:

 ANA also focuses on these crucial health care issues:

 American Nurses Credentialing Center (ANCC) — An ANA subsidiary, ANCC certifies nurses in specialty practice areas; recognizes healthcare organizations for promoting safe, positive work environments; and accredits providers of continuing nursing education.